carlosonunez/hello-azure/rants.md

 - Love that I can type `--help` and get what I expect (not a thing with `awscli`)
 - `az storage blob copy start` and `az storage blob upload` are confusing
 - Deleting resource groups can take a while...

+# Terraform

+- So far, not bad.
+HashiCorp still has the non-AzureRM-based provider out there for some reason which fucks with Google search results, but...

+- Please don't tell me that NSG names need to be globally-unique... nope; just a derp.

+- TF is a lot faster than it was when I used it two years ago.

 # Azure Portal